refractionPOINT/lce_doc/docs/dr.md

 # Detection and Response Rules

-Detection & Response rules are designed to allow you to push out a detection rule and with a custom action in record time.
+Detection & Response rules are designed to allow you to push out a detection rule with a custom action in record time.
 Think of them like AWS Lambda or Google Cloud Functions.
 They can be added and removed with single operations and they become immediately available/running as they are set.